Commercial Plumbing Services: What Businesses Need to Know

 What should I look for when hiring a commercial plumber?

 When hiring a commercial plumber, verify they hold appropriate state and local licenses, carry adequate liability insurance and workers' compensation coverage, and maintain surety bonds as required.
-Request references from similar commercial properties and check their emergency response time guarantees—preferably 1-2 hours for critical situations.
+Request references from similar commercial properties and check their emergency response time guarantees, ideally 1-2 hours for critical situations.
 Ensure they offer comprehensive services including maintenance contracts, code compliance work, and specialized testing like backflow prevention rather than just basic repairs.

 Find Trusted & Licensed Plumbers in Ohio